Skip to content

 helper.query("SELECT * FROM table WHERE id = '%s'" % target_id)

-The actual usage of various types of connector operation objects may differ slightly; please refer to the chapter on "Operating Connector DFF.CONN(...)".
+The actual usage methods of different types of connector operation objects may vary slightly; please refer to the "Operating Connectors DFF.CONN(...)" chapter.

 W3Cschool "MySQL and SQL Injection" section: https://www.w3cschool.cn/mysql/mysql-sql-injection.html